Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

-First, previous results and our own DFT+U benchmarking results show that the energy difference between the FM and AFM orientations is heavily dependent on the functional and U value \cite{fm-mno2, mno2-qmc}.
-In fact, our DFT benchmarking shows an FM-AFM energy difference range of -55 meV to 18 meV, indicating that there is a discrepancy regardless of whether the FM or AFM orientation is more energetically favorable.
+First, previous results and our own DFT+U benchmarking results show that the energy difference between the FM and AFM orientations is heavily dependent on the functional and U value.\cite{fm-mno2, mno2-qmc} In fact, our DFT benchmarking shows an FM-AFM energy difference range of $-$55 meV to 18 meV, indicating that there is a discrepancy regardless of whether the FM or AFM orientation is more energetically favorable.
 Using the same workflow from Section \ref{cri3}, we determined an optimal U value of 2.5 eV and a $J$ value of 1.2(5) meV with DMC (see Fig. \ref{fig:mno2}).
-The starting geometry for our DMC calculations was obtained from the strongly constrained appropriately normed (SCAN) \cite{PhysRevLett.115.036402} meta-GGA functional (due to the fact that the SCAN computed lattice constant is in near-perfect agreement with experiment \cite{mno2-exp}).
+The starting geometry for our DMC calculations was obtained from the strongly constrained appropriately normed (SCAN) \cite{PhysRevLett.115.036402} meta-GGA functional (because the SCAN-computed lattice constant is in near-perfect agreement with experiment \cite{mno2-exp}).
 Using this optimal U value in subsequent PBE+U calculations, we find monolayer MnO$_2$ to have out-of-plane magnetic anisotropy.
-From these magnetic constants, we estimated the maximum value of $T_c$ to be 28.8 K. In addition, we analyzed the spin density obtained from DMC for Mn and O and compared these with those obtained from PBE+U. Specifically, we find that DMC predicts that the spin density of O atoms is polarized antiparallel with respect to the Mn atoms, which is in agreement with PBE+U (U = 2.5, 3.5 eV), but the opposite of what is computed with PBE+U (U = 0, 1 eV).
-More details of this work can be found in Ref.\onlinecite{mno2-qmc}.
+From these magnetic constants, we estimated the maximum value of $T_c$ to be 28.8 K. In addition, we analyzed the spin density obtained from DMC for Mn and O and compared these with those obtained from PBE+U. Specifically, we found that DMC predicts that the spin density of O atoms is polarized antiparallel with respect to the Mn atoms, which is in agreement with our PBE+U results for $U = 2.5$ eV and $U = 3.5$ eV (the O spin density is polarized parallel with respect to Mn for $U = 0$ eV and $U = 1$ eV).
+More details of this work can be found in Ref. \onlinecite{mno2-qmc}.